Windwalker PvE Guide

 As said above, the safest bet is to use things as close to their cooldown as possible.
 However, if you can use most cooldowns at the same time without losing a cast of them, you’ll get the most out of them.
 You can read more about it in this article by Talby.

-• Storm, Earth, and Fire – Used close to on cooldown while lining up with other abilities and damage bonuses.
-Also useful to easily tag targets for increased Spinning Crane Kick damage.
+- Storm, Earth, and Fire – Used close to on cooldown while lining up with other abilities and damage bonuses.
+Also useful to concentrate your damage on a specific target.
 Don’t sit on 2 charges, always have it recharging.

-• Touch of Death – Use when it can be triggered.
+- Touch of Death – Use when it can be triggered.
 If you are looking to really min/max, you can make sure to only use it when it will kill the target, as this can do a maximum of 100% of your HP as damage instead of the 35% it normally does to boss targets.
+However, the 100% HP hit will be overkill in most cases which wastes the value of your Mastery: Combo Strikes since the hp threshold it will switch to a 100% HP hit is unaffected by your Mastery: Combo Strikes.

 Priority Lists